1. Home

 Consulting

-While not necessarily a fully remote work from home position for pharmacists, this is a position that requires travel without a distinct home base or office.
+While not necessarily a fully remote work-from-home position for pharmacists, this is a position that requires travel without a distinct home base or office.
 There are life science consultant companies that seek pharmacists to help deliver clinical analysis and strategies to clients/accounts.
-You could consider this a hybrid position as you will split your work 50-50 researching at home and traveling.
+You could consider this a hybrid position as you will split your work 50-50 between researching at home and traveling.

 While this is more of a non-traditional role for pharmacists, your clinical knowledge still plays a significant role as you understand specific trends.
 You will interpret clinical data to facilitate the sale and implementation of the most optimal interventions, clinical or financial.